shoesandsocks/simple-rating-stars/readme.md

 ### Notes

 * The SVG stars are mapped out using `Array.prototype.map`; array indexes are used as React 'key`s.
-This is a poor practice, but I have yet to write a test that surfaces errors, even while adding and removing stars in a dynamic React app.
+This is a poor practice, but I have yet to write a test that surfaces errors based on this anti-pattern, even while adding and removing stars in a dynamic React app.
 * That said, I still need to integrate testing and a small test app into the package.